 Exception for Hazardous Materials: some items may contain toxins such as asbestos, lead, etc., in which case proper handling and disposal is required.

 What are the Requirements for C & D Materials?

-The City of Irvine has adopted a Construction and Demolition (C&D) Debris Recycling and Reuse Ordinance (07-18) .
-Under this new ordinance, certain projects are required to recycle or reuse 75 percent of concrete and asphalt and 50 percent of the other debris generated.
+In 2007, the City of Irvine adopted a Construction and Demolition (C&D) Debris Recycling and Reuse Ordinance (07-18) .
+Under this new ordinance, certain projects are required to recycle or reuse at least 75 percent of concrete and asphalt and 65 percent of all debris generated.